darominski/vslib_experiments/source/vslib/docs/source/usage_examples/limits.rst

 The :code:`reset` method brings the component to the intiial state, by unsetting the :code:`input_{i-1}` value.
 After it is executed, the next call to the :code:`limit` method will always pass and the provided value will be used as reference.

+For more details regarding the API, see the :ref:`API documentation for LimitRate <limitRate_api>`.

 Usage example
 ^^^^^^^^^^^^^